 Effective website design is based on a wide range of scientific and psychological principles.
 There’s reasoning why effective websites are laid out the way they are.
-Good website design is never just thrown together.
+Good web design is never just thrown together.

 For a positive user experience, websites need to feel seamless and fluid, reacting as the user would expect, with all the information located where they’d expect to find it.
 But most importantly with the goals of what the website is intended to achieve, front of mind.

 The goal is to create design that takes the user’s long-term needs and desires into account, and helps him focus his attention, a well-designed website doesn’t encourage aimless clicking and eventual ennui.
 Instead, it pushes the user to come face to face with what’s on offer and to decide (hopefully) to engage – Seth Godin

 UX stands for user experience.
 Which is the bare bones of the design, the science behind where everything’s placed.
 It’s the journey the user experiences when visiting your website.

 UI relates to user interface engineering which sounds complicated but it’s the graphics and typography of the design.
 It’s the visual elements of a website.

 Iterative design is the process of learning through completion.
 By building the design rather than documenting the expected process, it’s possible to spend much more time on the actual design.
 It takes away the red tape and focuses the time on being creative and practical.